chrisbalmer/homelab/README.md

     - [X] Add IPs from servers to PanOS with tags
   - [X] Build new DHCP server
     - [X] ~~Write~~Find Ansible role for isc-dhcp-server
-  - [ ] Determine how to handle relay on PanOS
+  - [X] ~~Determine how to handle relay on PanOS~~ DHCP relay is not available in terraform yet, continuing to configure manually
   - [ ] Finish DNS server setups
 - Misc
   - [ ] Figure out pypi mirroring or method to maintain needed packages locally